 Light-based treatments work best when the skin is not tanned.
 It’s recommended by cosmetic laser techs to get light-based treatments such as laser hair removal done when the skin is not tanned – this includes a natural tan, spray tan or salon tan.
 During laser training, you’ll learn that the laser focuses on pigmented areas (brown spots, for example).
 If the body is tanned, the laser may focus on unnecessary spots and miss the areas where the treatment is needed.
 Even during the fall and winter months, your cosmetic laser tech will remind you to avoid sun exposure two to four weeks before and after your laser treatment for the best results!

 Winter is the ideal time to prepare for summer.
 One of the advantages of having laser treatments done during winter is the opportunity to show off your amazing results when summer rolls around.
 Typically, light-based therapies such as laser hair removal and Intense Pulsed Light (IPL) photofacials require multiple treatments for the best results.
 So, give your laser technician a little extra lead time before going on that upcoming beach vacation.

 If you’re interested in having a career in medical aesthetics, National Laser Institute has a program for you!

-We offer a variety of medical aesthetic courses for estheticians and career changers that can be completed in just 1-2 weeks!
+We offer a variety of medical aesthetic courses for estheticians and career changers that can be completed in just two weeks!
 Each year, we teach thousands of attendees with no previous experience in health and beauty how to become cosmetic laser techs.